CBORT-NCBIB/MPE-Calculator-Skin/web/README.md

 ## Files

-- **`index.html`** — Standalone single-file application.
+- **`index.html`**: Standalone single-file application.
 Open directly in any browser — no build step, no server required.
 Loads React and Recharts from CDN.
-- **`calculator.jsx`** — React component source.
+- **`calculator.jsx`**: React component source.
 Use this if integrating into an existing React project or build system.
-- **`engine.js`** — Standalone JavaScript calculation engine (Node.js compatible).
+- **`engine.js`**: Standalone JavaScript calculation engine (Node.js compatible).
 Mirrors the Python engine exactly.
-- **`standards/`** — JSON data files defining standard-specific MPE values.
+- **`standards/`**: JSON data files defining standard-specific MPE values.
 See `standards/README.md` for the schema.

 ## Quick Start